MrSudhish/MrSudhish/README.md

 # 💫 About Me:
 I am a second-year mechanical engineering student<br> passionate about technology.
-Currently, <br> I am expanding my programming knowledge <br>by learning C, Python, and full stack development<br> through online resources. <br>I am eager to apply my skills in real-world projects and <br>contribute to innovative solutions in engineering.
+Currently, I am expanding my programming knowledge by learning C, Python, and full stack development through online resources.
+I am eager to apply my skills in real-world projects and contribute to innovative solutions in engineering.